 Rosina~Mae is contemporary womenswear that takes you “from the beach, to the street, to the party.”

+In 2016 Rose moved to NYC and like a true New Yorker she currently calls the city home.
+Collections are now ethically manufactured in Rose’s Brooklyn studio and in Manhattan’s Garment District.
 Dominican University honored Rose in 2017 with the Distinguished Alumnus Award for her work in the Fashion Industry.
-With each new collection produced, Rosina~Mae improves upon the textiles used while reducing the impact on the planet.
+With each new collection she produces, Rosina~Mae improves upon the textiles used while reducing the impact on the planet.
 In addition to being ethically produced, each piece has a sustainable feature.
-Since 2017, Rose has consistently shown in New York Fashion Week and has become a activist in the sustainable fashion movement.
-Rosina~Mae has been featured in NYLON, NBC Chicago, Chicago Splash, Story + Rain, Sportswear International, Chelsea News, Lucire Magazine, and more.
+Since 2017, Rose has consistently shown during New York Fashion Week and has become an activist in the sustainable fashion movement.